-Authored by Pat Noyes, Principal, Pat Noyes & Associates, Boulder, CO, USA
+Authored by Pat Noyes, Principal at Pat Noyes & Associates, Boulder, Colorado, USA

 Table of Contents